 Method 1:Use Third Party System Repair Tool (RESTORO)

-Restoro is a program that analyzes your computer and automatically repairs issues on your PC that may cause device descriptor to fail.
+Restoro is a program that analyzes your computer and automatically repairs issues on your PC that may cause a device descriptor to fail.

 Follow the steps below on how to download and use Restoro on your computer.